The drug addiction rate is on the rise in Southern California and when it comes to Orange County, 35% of adults have abused drugs at least once.

 Can Withdrawal Be Lethal?

-Hence, for excellent withdrawal management and safe recovery, getting into a residential treatment program is the wisest choice to make.
+For excellent withdrawal management and safe recovery, getting into a residential treatment program is the wisest choice to make.

 What Happens After a Drug Detox?